-U.S EPA AND CALIFORNIA EMISSION CONTROL WARRANTY STATEMENT YOUR WARRANTY RIGHTS AND OBLIGATIONS
+U.S. FEDERAL AND CALIFORNIA EMISSIONS CONTROL WARRANTY STATEMENT YOUR WARRANTY RIGHTS AND OBLIGATIONS

-The California Air Resources Board, The United States Environmental Protection Agency (US EPA) and DuroMax Power Equipment, are pleased to explain the emission control system warranty on your 2021-2022 year small off-road engine.
-In the United States and California, new small off-road engines must be designed built and equipped to meet the State's stringent anti-smog standards.
-DuroMax Power Equipment must warrant the emission control system on your small off-road engine for the periods of time listed below provided there has been no abuse neglect or improper maintenance of your small off-road engine.
+The U.S. Environmental Protection Agency (EPA), California Air Resources Board, and DuroMax Power Equipment are pleased to explain the emissions control system's warranty on your 2021/2022 small off-road engine.

+In California, new small off-road engines must be designed, built, and equipped to meet the State's stringent anti-smog standards.
+DuroMax Power Equipment must warrant the emissions control system on your small off-road engine for the period listed below provided there has been no abuse, neglect, or improper maintenance of your small off-road engine leading to the failure of the emission control system.

-Your emission control system may include parts such as the carburetor or fuel injection system, the ignition system, and a catalytic converter.
-Also included may be hoses, belts, connectors, and other emission-related assemblies.
+Your emissions control system may include parts such as: carburetors or the fuel injection system, ignition system, catalytic converters, fuel tanks, fuel lines (for liquid fuel and fuel vapors), fuel caps, valves, filters, clamps, connectors, and other associated components.
+Also, included may be hoses, belts, sensors, and other emission-related assemblies.

-Where a warrantable condition exists, DuroMax Power Equipment will repair your small off-road engine at no cost to you including diagnosis, parts, and labor.
+Where a warrantable condition exists, DuroMax Power Equipment will repair your small off- road engine at no cost to you including diagnosis, parts, and labor.